AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 Enabling or disabling [!DNL Workfront] notifications in [!DNL Slack] does not affect the notifications you receive inside the [!DNL Workfront] interface.\
 Notifications inside the [!DNL Workfront] interface cannot be disabled.&nbsp;

-To manage your [!DNL Workfront] notifications for Slack:&nbsp;
+To manage your [!DNL Workfront] notifications for [!DNL Slack]:&nbsp;

-1. Log in to Slack.
+1. Log in to [!UICONTROL Slack].
-1. Log in to [!DNL Workfront] from Slack.\
+1. Log in to [!DNL Workfront] from [!DNL Slack].\
-   For information about logging in to Workfront from Slack, see the "Logging in to Workfront from Slack" section in [Access Adobe Workfront from Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).
+   For information about logging in to [!DNL Workfront] from [!DNL Slack], see the "Logging in to [!DNL Workfront] from [!DNL Slack]" section in [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

 1. Ensure that your [!DNL Workfront] notifications for [!DNL Slack] are enabled.\
-   For more information about which Workfront notifications can be configured to also be sent to Slack, see [Configure Workfront notifications for Slack](#configure-workfront-notifications-for-slack).
+   For more information about which [!DNL Workfront] notifications can be configured to also be sent to [!DNL Slack], see [Configure [!DNL Workfront] notifications for [!DNL Slack]](#configure-dnl-workfront-notifications-for-dnl-slack-configure-workfront-notifications-for-slack).

 1. Go to the **[!DNL Workfront]** channel to find your [!DNL Workfront] notifications.&nbsp;
 1. (Conditional and optional) Do any of the following:&nbsp;